-The word ‘productivity’ sends mixed messages.
-For some executives, productivity implies a desire to maximise worker output to increase profit.
-But for the majority of desk workers, pressures around productivity bring to mind images of long nights and work-filled weekends, leaving many focused on showing the ‘effort’ going into their work instead of the results coming out of it.
+The word “productivity” sends mixed messages.
+For some executives, productivity implies a desire to maximize worker output to increase profit.
+But for the majority of desk workers, pressures around productivity bring to mind images of long nights and work-filled weekends, leaving many focused on showing the “effort” going into their work instead of the results coming out of it.

 Desk workers are validated in their concerns.
 Our survey found that, in practice, productivity is more about generating high inputs (such as resources used, time spent at work and code written) to appear productive, versus outputs (including goals met and revenue generated).

-Technology has advanced beyond the way that we work today
+Technology has advanced beyond the way we work today

 We’ve already seen hints of the incredible productivity that generative AI (trained on public data) can unlock at work.
-The real power of this technology will be realised when companies’ AI tools can also analyse and act on the valuable knowledge that they’ve curated internally about their own customers, people and projects.
+The real power of this technology will be realized when companies’ AI tools can also analyze and act on the valuable knowledge they’ve curated internally about their own customers, people and projects.

 Flexibility in when you work matters

 In the age of hybrid work, flexibility consistently ranks first for what desk workers want.
-While conversations on workplace flexibility often centre on work location, more than half (52%) of desk workers say that a flexible work schedule is one of the best ways that employers can support their productivity.
-However, the issue is far more nuanced than giving people free rein over their schedules and specific working locations.
+While conversations on workplace flexibility often center on work location, more than half (52%) of desk workers say that a flexible work schedule is one of the best ways employers can support their productivity.
+However, the issue is far more nuanced than giving free reign to people over their schedules and specific working locations.
 The key is to create workplace policies with intention.
 Is it useful to be in the office when no one else on your team is there?
 Are there certain tasks that benefit from an office setting?

 As we evolve beyond the abrupt office policies that were a reaction to the pandemic, it is time to figure out the right way to commit to the future of work.
-At Salesforce and Slack, we practice Maker Weeks, conduct asynchronous discussions whenever possible and have anchor days, when employees agree within their teams to come into the office.
+At Salesforce and Slack, we practice Maker Weeks, asynchronous discussions whenever possible, and anchor days when employees come into the office on team-agreed days.

-‘Each organisation needs its own “scientists” who are running experiments and studying the organisation.
+“Each organization needs its own “scientists” who are running experiments and studying the organization.
 This has to be done together, because everything is symbiotic.
-It’s not about changing the individual, it’s about changing the team,’ says Leslie Perlow, the Konosuke Matsushita Professor of Leadership in the Organisational Behaviour Unit at Harvard Business School.
+It’s not about changing the individual, it’s about changing the team,” says Leslie Perlow, the Konosuke Matsushita Professor of Leadership in the Organizational Behavior Unit at Harvard Business School.